swoval/sbt-source-format/README.md

 `javafmtCheck`.

 Formatting is incremental.
 The plugin will only attempt to format files that have not been previously formatted or verified as formatted.
+It also fully interoperates with the `~` command.
+For example, running `~javafmt`, sbt will watch for all of the "*.java" files and reformat whenever any are modified.

 Source files
 ==